-All existing school staff have had safeguarding training and have read part 1 of Keeping Children Safe in Education (2019).
-The DSL should communicate with staff any new local arrangements, so they know what to do if they are worried about a child.
+All existing school staff have had safeguarding training and have read part 1 of Keeping Children Safe in Education (2020).
+The DSL will communicate with staff any new local arrangements, so they know what to do if they are worried about a child.

-Where new staff are recruited, or new volunteers enter Amblecote Primary School, they will continue to be provided with a safeguarding induction.
+Where new staff are recruited, or new volunteers enter AMBLECOTE PRIMARY SCHOOL, they will continue to be provided with a safeguarding induction.